vinarius/explore/README.md

 # Explore

-Experimental repository placeholder for trying new ideas and technologies in node.
+Experimental repository for trying new ideas and technologies in node.